A first timer's guide to Japan's most beguiling big cities

-From Sapporo to Hiroshima and the places in between, here's an introduction to five of Japan's big cities.
-Tips include what to see and do, plus day trips, where to shop and stay to help you plan your escape to this enchanting nation today.
+From Sapporo to Hiroshima and the places in between, here's an introduction to five of Japan's biggest cities.
+Tips include what to see and do, plus day trips to help you plan your escape to this enchanting nation today.

 Where to begin with Tokyo?
 The capital is often portrayed as a hotbed of 'weird' or a Blade Runner-esque assault of neon, hustle and noise.